kryptine/clean-stdenv/htmlGEC/Examples/ReadMe.txt

 e.g. spreadsheet.icl.

 1. Rename the copied file too yourname.icl
+Also copy the file back35.jpg.
+The default web style uses white characters so you better have a none white background.
+You can of course set everything the way you like it by changing the styles...

 2. Open the file yourname.icl, the Clean IDE should start automatically.
 Rename the module spreadsheet to module yourname (first line in the file).